ArthurGareginyan/my-custom-functions/readme.txt

 **Key features include...**

 * Checks the entered code for fatal errors
-* Ability to temporary disable all custom functions
+* Ability to temporarily disable all custom functions
 * Easy disable option for WSOD
 * Syntax highlighting (by CodeMirror)
 * Line numbering